lmc-eu/spirit-design-system/docs/migrations/web-twig/MIGRATION-v4.md

 ---

+### Link `hasVisitedStyleAllowed`

+The `hasVisitedStyleAllowed` property was added.
+This property allows the link to have visited state style.
+There is also a change in the use of the visited state style for the `Heading` component, which had previously this state set by default.
+Now a prop `hasVisitedStyleAllowed` has to be added to enable the visited state.

+#### Migration Guide

+If you want to enable the visited state style for the `Link` component, please manually add the `hasVisitedStyleAllowed` prop.

+- `<Link … />` → `<Link hasVisitedStyleAllowed … />`

 Please refer back to this guide or reach out to our team if you encounter any issues during migration.

 [migration-guide-web]: https://github.com/lmc-eu/spirit-design-system/blob/main/docs/migrations/web/MIGRATION-v3.md